Parental leave policies leave parents wanting more

 Across Organisation for Economic Co-operation and Development (OECD) countries, mothers are entitled to just above 32 weeks on average for paid parental and home care.
-However, 11 OECD countries offer none at all.
+However, 11 OECD countries offer no such leave.
 While some countries provide more than six months of paid maternity leave, the average is just under 19 weeks.
 New fathers average just above 10 weeks of paid leave.

 Some countries allow paid family leave to be shared between parents.
 Although mothers take the majority, the other partner can use parts of their collective entitlement – on average 25.4 weeks for OECD countries.